 You’ll hear a lot of different benefits (and see that some proteins are more expensive), but most of it is just marketing hype.

 Whey Protein Concentrate

-With such a simple process, concentrates also tend to be the cheapest sources of protein supplementation.
+Because it’s such a simple process, whey concentrate tends to be the cheapest source of protein supplementation.

 Whey Protein Isolate

 Whey protein isolate, from a legal standpoint, provides a little more peace of mind about the purity of your protein.
 That’s because earning “whey protein isolate” on a label means that, unless your supplement provider is lying (which, unfortunately, does happen), means that your protein must be, at least, 90 percent protein by weight.

 Going back to our 100-gram example, if you scoop out 100 grams of protein, then you will be getting a minimum of 90 grams of protein.